Pink-footed goose: Population

+A 2023 paper documented the rapid formation of a new breeding population of pink-footed geese on the Novaya Zemlya archipelago in Russia.
+This population was formed within 10 years by individuals from the Svalbard breeding population; the colonisation of this new habitat was thought to be facilitated by climate change (with warming causing Novaya Zemlya to gain a climate more akin to Svalbard's climate from decades prior) and the capacity for cultural transmission and social learning among the geese.
+This range expansion is thought to be one of the most dramatic climate change-induced distribution changes in a migratory bird.
+This population numbered about 3,000 to 4,000 birds as of 2023.

 Ecology

 Nesting is often on cliffs close to glaciers to provide protection from mammalian predators (mainly Arctic fox), also on islets in lakes.
 Three to six eggs are laid in early to mid-May in Iceland, late May in Svalbard, with incubation lasting 26–27 days.
 On hatching, the goslings accompany the parents on foot to the nearest lake, where they fledge after about 56 days.
 Southbound migration is from mid-September to early October, and northbound from mid-April to early May.

-The diet is almost entirely vegetarian.
+The diet is almost entirely herbivorous.
 In summer, they feed on a wide range of tundra plants, both on land and in water.
 In winter, they graze primarily on oilseed rape, sugar beet, potato, and various grasses; damage to crops can be extensive, though their grazing can also benefit particularly sugar beet and potato farmers by gleaning leaves and roots left behind after the crop is harvested, reducing the transmission of crop diseases from one year to the next.

 Vagrancy

 Despite the proximity to the large winter numbers in Great Britain, only very small numbers occur in Ireland and France.
 It is a rare vagrant to several other European countries and as far south as Morocco and the Canary Islands, and also to eastern Canada and the United States (from Newfoundland south to Pennsylvania).
-From November to December, 2022, a single member of the species was seen repeatedly throughout Kentucky, the first known instance of the bird being spotted in the state.
+From November to December 2022, one was seen repeatedly in Kentucky, the first known instance of the bird being seen in the state.

 The pink-footed goose is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.